khuedoan/blog/content/posts/automating-linux-installation-on-bare-metal-with-a-containerized-pxe-server.md

+# Automating Linux installation on bare metal with a containerized PXE server

 If you're like me, you have a homelab with multiple bare-metal machines.
 Maybe you've been installing Linux manually on your servers: